erkstruwe/neusta-code-challenge/README.md

     <dd>
         While looking unfamiliar to developers not used to node development, it has huge advantages compared to other approaches:
         <ul>
-            <li>super fast, parallel computing</li>
+            <li>Super fast, parallel computing</li>
             <li>
-                shared back-pressure
+                Shared back-pressure
                 <ul>
-                    <li>data is processed as fast as the slowest consumer in pipeline of streams</li>
+                    <li>Data is processed as fast as the slowest consumer in the stream's pipeline.</li>
-                    <li>e. g. during a file upload, incoming HTTP data is throttled if inserting into database is slow to prevent buffers and memory size from growing</li>
+                    <li>During a file upload, incoming HTTP data is throttled if a downstream task (e. g. inserting into database) is slow to prevent buffers and memory size from growing.</li>
-                    <li>after having been processed, chunks of data do not stay in memory</li>
                 </ul>
             </li>
-            <li>e. g. for HTTP requests, data processing is started as soon as the first chunks of data arrive at the server (while the rest of the request is still being received)</li>
+            <li>As an example, data processing of HTTP requests is started as soon as the first chunks of data arrive at the server (while the rest of the request is still being received).</li>
+            <li>After having been processed, chunks of data do not stay in memory.
+At no time is a large request body fully held in memory.</li>
-            <li>with its very low memory usage, it can handle input files of any size, even if they exceed the system's memory</li>
+            <li>With its very low memory usage, it can handle input files of any size, even if they exceed the system's memory.</li>
     </dd>
     <dt>Data model</dt>
     <dd>